Skip to main content

 Storm Damages

-Wind and hail damage can wreak havoc on a property.
-Depending on the type of roof and the severity of the storm, the damages can vary widely.
-Asphalt shingle roofs are usually the ones most affected by severe weather.
+Wind and hail can wreak havoc on a property.
+Depending on the type of roof and the severity of the storm, roof damages will vary widely.
+Asphalt shingles are usually the most affected by severe weather.
 In cases such as wind damage to shingles, the damages may be obvious to a ground observer.
 They might see shingles that are lifted, cracked, or completely missing.
 With hail on asphalt shingles, only the very worst damages would be obvious to a ground observer.
-It is absolutely necessary for an inspector who’s well versed in roofing and storm damages, to conduct a thorough inspection.
-Hail strikes to an asphalt roof can have two effects.
+Hail storms don’t normally cause immediate leaks to an asphalt roof.
+The issue is that hail causes a reduction in the life expectancy of the roof material.
+Hail stones of about 1 inch or bigger can do damage to shingles.
+It is necessary for an inspector who’s well versed in roofing and storm damages to conduct a thorough inspection.
+Hail strikes to an asphalt shingle can have two effects.
 First, the strike can loosen the granules or even remove them completely from their spot.
 The granules are adhered to an ‘asphalt embedded fiberglass-mat’.
 This mat is the core of the shingle.
-The granules are essential for protecting the core from UV damage.
+The granules are essential for protecting the core from UV wear.
 The second effect is that a hard enough hail strike will cause an actual fracture to the mat.
 As with all pliable building materials, the mat experiences daily expansion and contraction with the heat-of-day and cool-of-night.
-As months and years of this daily movement occurs, the hail strike areas will show a much worse ‘wear and tear’ than areas without strikes.
+(That motion is what causes the natural wear-and-tear of the material.)
+With months and years of this daily stretching, the hail strikes which had ‘fractured the mat’ will show a much worse wear-and-tear than areas without strikes.
 Given enough time, a strike can degrade into a hole that actually leaks.
 This reduction in lifespan is the reason the insurance company owes for the damages.

 Hail strikes to metal roofing usually only result in cosmetic damages.
 This is one of the reasons why we feel that our customers are best served by a quality metal roof system.
-However, it is critical when choosing insurance coverage that the owner avoid any “cosmetic damage waiver” offered by the insurance company.
-It is possible to have large dents in a metal roof, which will not leak.
-The insurance company would consider this damage to be cosmetic, and would deny a roof replacement with a waiver in place.
-However, the property owner may be unhappy if they can see dented metal from the ground.
+However, it is critical when choosing insurance coverage that the owner understand the implication of a “cosmetic damage waiver” which is offered by insurance companies.
+It is possible to have large hail dents in a metal roof, which will not leak.
+The insurance company would consider this damage to be cosmetic, and would deny a roof replacement if it had a waiver in place.
+However, the property owner may be unhappy if they can see a dented roof from the ground.

 Here are some examples of storm damages to asphalt shingles.